TebaldiLab/FoldARE/README.md

 ## Example sequence with m6a modifications
 In the `example/` folder are:
-1. .fasta file with the RNA sequnce
+1. .fasta file with the RNA sequence (a known case of m6A modified RNA)
-2. .txt file with the corresponding m6a modifications' positions for the sequence.
+2. .txt file with the corresponding m6a modifications' positions for the sequence (known m6A sites).

 This folder is included in the repository to validate the functionalities of FoldARE upon installation.